naomikalfa/Game-of-Life/README.md

-Conway's Game of Life written in Python
+Two versions of Conway's Game of Life, written in Python and in Javascript